Electronic shelf label: Software design

 An ESL software API is included in the bluetooth 5.4 specification permits a 7-bit group identifier of 8-bit unique ESL ID's allowing for a total of 32,640 ESL's to be allocated for one bluetooth ESL network.
 Multiple bluetooth ESL networks would be necessary in the same location to cover typical grocery store ESL applications.

 Usage

 Electronic shelf labels are primarily used by retailers who sell their products in stores and are usually attached to the front edge of the retail shelves and display the price of the product.
 Additional information such as stock levels, expiration dates, or product information may also be displayed as well, depending on the type of ESL.

-Benefits

-Automated ESL systems reduce pricing management labor costs, improves pricing accuracy and allows dynamic pricing.
-Dynamic pricing is the concept in which retailers can fluctuate pricing to match demand, online competition, inventory levels, shelf-life of items, and create promotions.
-As one industry analyst put it, "If it's hot outside, we can raise the price of water and ice cream".
+Automated ESL systems can reduce pricing management labor costs, improve inventory management, and allow for dynamic and surveillance pricing, in which retailers can fluctuate pricing to match demand, online competition, inventory levels, shelf-life of items, and create promotions.
+An analysis by the AFL-CIO Tech Institute estimated that universal adoption of ESLs in the United States would result in 44,223 to 191,633 fewer jobs.